2021 Annual Appeal Ambassadors: Dr. Molly Seidler

-Molly Seidler, MD., with husband Greg Caughran, MD. and Luca
+Molly Seidler, MD, with husband Greg Caughran, MD and son, Luca

 How many kids get certified in CPR at age 10?
 Or get to hike the Grand Canyon on a field trip?
 The experiences, friendships, and lessons learned at MMS continue to impact me to this day and I am so grateful I had the opportunity to attend Montessori.
 Some of my most fond memories growing up are from my days at Montessori.
 I was lucky enough to go there from age 3 until 11.
 I used to beg the director to expand the school so I could stay until college.

 I’m very much a visual learner and the hands-on methods utilized at MMS truly helped me learn the lessons being taught.
 I remember once I was struggling to understand an English lesson and went to my friend, Mira, to ask for help.
 She explained the lesson to me so clearly, only the way another child could.
 MMS gave us the freedom to learn from our peers, not just the teachers.
 When learning about cube roots I would build the cube and deconstruct it to find the root.
 When I was in junior high (in public school) and learning these concepts again in the traditional manner I would tap into my memories of Montessori to understand the lessons.

 In college, I took the exact same music course as I did at Montessori and again was able to use the MMS lessons for that class.
 To this day I feel like my brain applies the MMS concepts and learning style to learn medicine.